yayuyang/PVSizer_Tool_AlphaVersion/README.md

 1.  **Impact Analysis**: Perform detailed time-series simulations to evaluate the impact of specific PV and BESS configurations on the distribution network's performance, such as voltage profiles and equipment loading.
 2.  **Optimal Sizing**: Determine the maximum capacity of Photovoltaic (PV) systems and the minimum required capacity of Battery Energy Storage Systems (BESS) without violating grid constraints.

-For a complete guide on installation, configuration, and usage, please see the [Full User Guide](User_guide.md).
+For a complete guide on installation, configuration, and usage, please see the [➡️ Full User Guide](User_guide.md).

 ## 🚀 Download the Latest Version